Charder devices used in research

 Developmental origins of health and disease

-A study published in Diabetes, Metabolic Syndrome and Obesity conducted in Brazil examined whether body proportionality was a more accurate indicator of undernutrition in early life (UELife) than short stature, validating a new anthropometric indicator of UELife.
+A study published in Diabetes, Metabolic Syndrome and Obesity examined whether body proportionality was a more accurate indicator of undernutrition in early life (UELife) than short stature, validating a new anthropometric indicator of UELife.

 Weight of subjects was measured using the Charder MS6121R Digital Scale